SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 The "Mark as Fail in LIMS..."
 Biocode Plugin tool should be used on failed sequences.
 See the :ref:`mark_pass-link` instructions.

-Manually Editing Assemblies
+Manually Editing Contigs
 ----------------------------

 Continue the quality control process with the remaining assembled contigs.

-Click into each assembly individually and scan through to assess whether or not each disagreement or ambiguity (if present) needs a manual edit.
+Click into each assembled contig individually and scan through to assess whether or not each disagreement or ambiguity (if present) needs a manual edit.

 A manual edit ONLY needs to made if the user believes the consensus sequences has been called incorrectly based on the chromatogram peaks, or there is an unnecessary gap or base insertion that needs to be deleted.